r-lib/roxygen2/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was 1 NOTE:

+* I've changed my maintainer address to hadley@rstudio.com

 ## Downstream dependencies